Schwungus/caulk/README.md

 Again, see [`test.c`](src/test.c) for a more complete example.

 The API is designed to be self-documenting.
 Once you look up a Steamworks object you need to use, calling methods on it is simple: just pass a pointer to your object to a function named `caulk_ClassName_MethodName()`.
 "Interface" types from the Steamworks SDK are even easier to use: you don't need to make an object for them; just call `caulk_InterfaceName_MethodName()`!
+(The `I` prefix is absent from `InterfaceName` in this call signature: e.g. `ISteamMatchmaking` becomes just `SteamMatchmaking`.)

 ## Callbacks and call results